quantum-kittens/quantum-kittens.github.io/_posts/2022-06-10-CHAPTER-3-Part-2-Multiple-Qubits-Entanglement-and-Bell-States.md

 \label{eq:bellstate}
 \end{equation}

-The marbles are in what as known as a "Bell state”—named after the physicist John S. Bell, and *not* because this is the state of the doorbells in Whiskerton.
+The marbles are in what is known as a "Bell state”—named after the physicist John S. Bell, and *not* because this is the state of the doorbells in Whiskerton.
 The above equation is what this particular Bell state looks like mathematically, where $\phi^+$ is a naming convention. [^fn-nth-2]

 [^fn-nth-2]: This is what the Bell state looks like mathematically in the *computational basis*, which is a reference to the type of measurement required to ‘see’ the outcome.
-There are different bases associated with different types of measurements!
+There are different bases associated with different types of measurements.

 As you can see, there's an equal probability for either of the two basis states $\ket{00},\ket{11}$ to occur, before the first qubit is measured.
 But when the first qubit becomes either $\ket{0}$ or $\ket{1}$, then the second one has no choice but to follow.
 In this manner the outcomes are correlated, and the qubits are entangled.